yinon1995/source-scribe-design/README.md

   });
   ```

-  and parses frontmatter + body into `Post` objects.
+  Parse frontmatter + body into `Post` objects.

-* Loads JSON articles:
+* Load JSON articles:

   ```ts
   import.meta.glob("/content/articles/*.json", { eager: true });
   ```

-  and maps JSON articles into the same `PostFrontmatter` shape.
+  Map them into the same `PostFrontmatter` / `Post` shape used by the rest of the site.

 Exports:

 * `posts: Post[]` — full content.
 * `postsIndex: PostFrontmatter[]` — frontmatter only, sorted by date (newest first).
-* `getPostBySlug(slug)` — finds either a Markdown or JSON article by slug.
+* `getPostBySlug(slug: string)` — finds either a Markdown or JSON article.

 The **public site** (`/articles`, `/articles/:slug`) reads from these helpers.

 ### 4.4. `src/lib/articlesIndex.ts`

+Admin-specific helper that:

+* Reads all JSON articles (excluding `index.json`).
+* Normalizes them.
+* Sorts by date.
-Admin-specific helper that reads all JSON articles and exposes a typed list for `/admin/articles`.
+* Exposes a typed list for `/admin/articles`.
-It builds the list by globbing `content/articles/*.json` (excluding `index.json`), normalizing the data and sorting by date.

 ---